 2. Shunt Voltage Regulator

-The unregulated voltage is directly proportional to the voltage drop across the resistance connected in series and this voltage drop depends upon the current consumed by the load.
-If the current consumption of load increases the base current will also decrease and due to this less collector current will flow through the collector emitter terminal and hence the current through load will increase and vice versa.
+The unregulated voltage is directly proportional to the voltage drop across the resistance connected in series, and this voltage drop depends upon the current consumed by the load.
+The shunt voltage regulator circuit diagram shows how current consumption affects the base current and collector current flow.
+If the current consumption of the load increases, the base current will also decrease, and due to this, less collector current will flow through the collector emitter terminal hence, the current through the load will increase and vice versa.

-The regulated output voltage of shunt voltage regulator is defined as:
+The regulated output voltage of the shunt voltage regulator is defined as:

 VOUT = VZ + VBE

-Zener Voltage Regulators are cheaper and only suitable for low power circuits.
+The voltage regulator circuit using a zener diode is one of the simplest and most cost-effective regulation methods.
+Zener Voltage Regulators are cheaper and only suitable for low-power circuits.
 It can be used in applications where the amount of power wasted during regulation is not of major concern.

-A resistor, is connected in series with the zener diode to limit the amount of current flowing through the diode and the input voltage Vin (Which must be greater than the zener voltage) is connected across as shown in the image and the output voltage Vout, is taken across the zener diode with Vout = Vz (Zener Voltage).
-As we know Zener diode starts conducting in reverse direction when the applied voltage is higher than the breakdown voltage of Zener.
-So when its start conducting, it maintains the same voltage across it and flow back the extra current, thus provide the stable output voltage.
+A resistor, is connected in series with the zener diode to limit the amount of current flowing through the diode, and the input voltage Vin (Which must be greater than the zener voltage) is connected across as shown in the image and the output voltage Vout, is taken across the Zener diode with Vout = Vz (Zener Voltage).
+The Zener diode voltage regulator circuit diagram clearly shows how the Zener diode maintains a constant voltage across its terminals when operating in the reverse breakdown region.
+So when it starts conducting, it maintains the same voltage across it and allows the extra current, thus providing a stable output voltage.

 Learn more about Zener Diode working here.